marionbarker/loopdocs/docs/index.md

 ## Introduction

+What is Loop?

+* Loop is an app that uses a compatible continuous glucose monitor (CGM) and is paired using a radio-link with your compatible pump.
+* Loop assists in the many dosing decisions people with diabetes face every day.
+* Loop is an app you build yourself and load on your iPhone (or iPod).
+* Loop works with older Medtronic pumps and the Eros (not Dash) Omnipods.

+What CGM work with Loop?

-Loop is an app you build yourself and load on your iPhone (or iPod) that uses a compatible continuous glucose monitor (CGM) and is paired using a radio-link with your compatible pump.
-Loop assists in the many dosing decisions people with diabetes face every day.
-Loop works with older Medtronic pumps and the Eros (not Dash) Omnipods.
-For the CGM, the Loop app works with Dexcom’s CGM or one of the Medtronic Sensors, but there are other versions of Loop available that may work for you if you are not using one of these specific CGMs.
+The Loop app works with Dexcom’s CGM or one of the Medtronic Sensors, but there are other versions of Loop available that may work for you if you are not using one of these specific CGMs.
 These other versions (known as forks) are created by Loop users and are maintained by them.
-This document does not cover those other CGM options, but check out the [community information](index.md#stay-in-the-loop) below.
+This document does not cover those other CGM options, but check out the [Community Information](index.md#stay-in-the-loop) below.

 ![Loop main display on phone](img/phone_updated_loop.svg){width="300"}
 ![Loop watch screen on watch](img/watch_updated_loop.svg){width="300"}